Left to right: Seo In Young, Park Jung Ah, Cho Min Ah, Lee Ji Hyun

 Jewelry unfortunately did not enjoy the same level of success with their next album Sophisticated, and Park Jung Ah and Seo In Young left the group at the end of 2009.
 They were replaced with two new members and the group redebuted in 2011, releasing a number of singles and a mini album in the following years.
 They never reached the same level of success that previous iterations of the group did and officially disbanded in 2015, bringing an end to the Jewelry story.

 My favorite era of Jewelry is 2002 to 2006.
 Their songs were great and their performances were some of the best in K-pop at the time, in my opinion.
 They always looked beautiful as well!
-Their styling, especially during promotions for "Be My Love" and "Super Star," provide some great examples of mid-00's fashion done right.
+Their styling, especially during promotions for "Be My Love" and "Super Star," provide some great examples of mid-00's fashion done right (minus some cuturally appropriated hairstyles, which was unfortunately par for the course at the time).
 They had a really nice R&B-influenced pop sound on their albums, which were well-produced but not quite as good other K-pop acts' albums at the time, such as Baby V.O.X's Devotion or TVXQ's Tri-Angle and Rising Sun.

 1st Generation (2001) Park Jung Ah, Lee Ji Hyun, Jung Yu Jin, Jun Eun Mi